hadihafizi/InhibRichClubDyn/README.md

 # HiDegDyn
-This is the toolbox I used to investigate HiDeg Dynamics
+This is the toolbox that is used to investigate HiDeg Dynamics

 More detailed descriptions to be written later ...